 Financial assets, including equity and debt securities, available-for-sale are non-derivatives that are either designated in this category or not classified in any of the other categories.
-They are included in non-current assets unless management intends to dispose of the assets within 12 months after the reporting date.
+They are included in non-current assets unless management intends to dispose of the assets within 12 months after the end of the reporting period.